datazoompuc/datazoom.saude/README.md

 1.  **dataset**: Specifies the SIM dataset to download:

     - SIM Datasets:
       - `"general"` – Main Declarations of Death.
-Contains records of all non-fetal Death Certificates (DO) in Brazil, including socio-demographic data, location, and causes of death (ICD-10).
+(National dataset available — `states = "all"`) Contains records of all non-fetal Death Certificates (DO) in Brazil, including socio-demographic data, location, and causes of death (ICD-10).
 It’s the base for general mortality analysis.
       - `"fetal"` – Fetal mortality data.
-Contains records of fetal deaths, with information on the mother, pregnancy, and causes of fetal death.
+(National dataset not available) Contains records of fetal deaths, with information on the mother, pregnancy, and causes of fetal death.
 It’s essential for maternal and child health.
       - `"external_causes"` – Mortality data from external causes.
-        Contains a subset of `"general"` focusing on deaths due to accidents, violence, and other unnatural causes.
+        (National dataset not available) Contains a subset of `"general"` focusing on deaths due to accidents, violence, and other unnatural causes.
 Used for safety and prevention studies.
       - `"infant"` – Infant mortality data (children).
-Contains a subset of `"general"` recording deaths of children under 1 year old, detailing causes and birth-related factors.
+(National dataset not available) Contains a subset of `"general"` recording deaths of children under 1 year old, detailing causes and birth-related factors.
 Crucial for assessing child health.
       - `"maternal"` – Maternal mortality data.
-Contains a subset of `"general"` for deaths of women during or shortly after pregnancy/childbirth, detailing obstetric causes.
+(National dataset not available) Contains a subset of `"general"` for deaths of women during or shortly after pregnancy/childbirth, detailing obstetric causes.
 Important for women’s health.

 2.  **time_period**: a numeric value or vector indicating the year(s) of the data to be downloaded.
 For example, `2020` or `2015:2020`.

-3.  **states**: a string or vector of strings indicating the Brazilian state(s) for which the data should be downloaded.
-Use `"all"` to download data for the entire country.
-For specific states (valid only for the `general` dataset), use abbreviations like `"SP"` (São Paulo), `"RJ"` (Rio de Janeiro), or `c("SP", "RJ")`.
+3.  **states**: (valid only for the `general` dataset) — a string or a vector of strings indicating the Brazilian state(s) for which the data should be downloaded.
+The default is `"all"`, which downloads data for the entire country.
+For specific states, use the official abbreviations such as `"SP"` (São Paulo), `"RJ"` (Rio de Janeiro), or `c("SP", "RJ")`.

 4.  **raw_data**: Logical, default is `FALSE`.